Log In Subscribe

 Ipswich & Stowmarket Navigation

 The River Gipping Trust aims to restore limited navigation between Ipswich and Stowmarket in Suffolk.
 The navigation was almost certainly John Rennie’s first-ever completed canal project, opening to navigation in 1793 with 15 locks over the 16-mile length, and suitable for 14ft-wide and 55ft-long barges.
-Fourteen of the 15 lock chambers remain, with water flowing through them all, but none has lock gates and water levels drop significantly during summer, with some places drying up completely.
-Remains of the lost lock of Claydon have been found - previously thought to have been buried under the A14 trunk road - and the trust is in discussions with the Highways Agency to replace or rebuild it as it is an essential part of the complete restoration work.
+Fourteen of the 15 lock chambers remain, with water flowing through them all, but none has lock gates and water levels drop significantly during summer.

 The trust plans to open a 3km length of the navigation between the popular Needham Lakes visitor centre and Baylham Rare Breeds Farm suitable for an electric trip-boat and canoes.
-Three lock chambers have been restored: Bosmere, Creeting and Baylham.
-It is planned to complete Pipps Ford Lock, with its new bywash, in August 2023.
-All four locks await lock gates.
+Four lock chambers have now been restored and await lock gates.

-Following two pre-feasibility studies in 2019, the trust has now had an ecological scoping study completed of this 3km stretch of the river by Moss Naylor Young which specialises in waterways restoration work.
-This study highlights many potential biodiversity gains associated with the introduction of lock gates on two locks, enabling boats to navigate this stretch of the river again.
-The trust is now working on the next steps before applying for grant funding for a full feasibility study, which will establish in detail all the implications involved in restoring the 3km section of navigation, together with estimated costs.
+Following two pre-feasibility studies, the trust has had an ecological scoping study completed along this 3km stretch of the river.
+This highlights many potential biodiversity gains associated with the introduction of lock gates on two locks, enabling boats to navigate this stretch of the river again.
+The trust is now working on the next steps before applying for grant funding for a full feasibility study, which will establish in detail all the implications involved in restoring the 3km section of navigation, together with estimated costs, thought to be around £1m.
 When complete, the trust will look to expand navigation further on a lock-by-lock basis, each lock increasing the 3km navigation by around 1km.

 Top picture: Vegetation clearance around old brick abutments on the Ipswich & Stowmarket Navigation